Compare our picks for smart home security systems

 - Smart speakers: Smart speakers are placed in different areas of your home and can alert you if an alarm or motion sensor has been triggered.
 They can also be used for voice commands.

-- Smart plugs: Smart plugs are the simplest way to automate home electronics.
-These are devices that plug into a standard wall socket.
-You can plug your appliance into them for control through your alarm system.
+- Smart plugs: Smart plugs are devices that plug into a standard wall socket to automate home electronics.
+You can then control them through your alarm system.

-- Smart smoke detectors/environmental detectors: These devices set off an alarm when they detect smoke, carbon monoxide, flooding, glass breaking or heat and can alert you (or emergency services) via your smartphone when something has been detected.
+- Smart smoke detectors or environmental detectors: These devices set off an alarm when they detect smoke, carbon monoxide, flooding, glass breaking or heat.
+They can alert you (or emergency services) when something has been detected.

-“I like a system that can use my smart speaker as the hub,” Edwards said.
+“I like a system that can use my smart speaker as the hub,” said Rebecca Edwards, a security expert at SafeWise.
 “I have both Google Assistant and Amazon Alexa speakers, so I like any smart device — security system or otherwise — that lets me use one of those as the hub.
 I like being able to centralize control and convenience as much as possible.
 And bonus points if I can use just one mobile app to control everything.”

 Installation: Pro or DIY?